 You wouldn’t like to just accept everybody’s terms.
 You might end up in a situation wherein your costs are far greater than your expected benefits.
-What’s worse is when it will give your company negative value rather than positive ones.
+What’s worse is when it will give your company a negative value rather than positive ones.

 If not, try reasoning out to them that you should either take less or more responsibilities for one reason or another.

-Create a list all 20 Skills mentioned above.
+Create a list of all 20 Skills mentioned above.
 Use this as a self-assessment tool.
 On a scale of 1 to 5, five being the highest, rate how well you are at each skill.
 Afterwards, get the average of your scores.

 If your average is at 4 to 5, then, you are on the right track.
 Never stop learning, though; try always to find something you can improve on.

-If your score is 3-3.9, you need quite a lot improvement.
+If your score is 3-3.9, you need quite a lot of improvement.
 Assess your weaknesses and find a way how you can overcome them.

 If your average is less than 3, rethink if Investment Banking is the career path you want.
 If you answered yes, then, be serious in following the improvement suggestions stated for each skill.
 Having a low average is not the end, it’s just an indication that you need to work more for your dreams.

 Be the best investment banker you can ever be!